Makktu/ScrollingAdventure/README.md

 Mapping to multi-dimensional arrays is possible, but too fiddly.

 Will be looking at a graphical option.
 I.e. the game only allows movement in a direction if the way is not obstructed.

+### One Week Later

+Working on a system of transition around a level that I could work with easily and simply.
+It's tough for me as I'm not that familiar with gdscript.
+Tempted to start in on full game design before this is done, but I need this to be done and working first.